-Students are selected by random lottery for fall and spring semesters and must apply one year in advance of study, which means incoming freshmen should apply to the program during their first semester at Emerson in order to be able to attend the program in fall or spring term of their sophomore year.
-Juniors and seniors who apply must be able to maintain a 16-credit course schedule.
+Students are selected by random lottery for fall and spring semesters and must apply one year in advance of study.
+This means that incoming freshmen should apply to the program during their first semester at Emerson in order to be able to attend the program in the fall or spring term of their sophomore year.
+Juniors and seniors who apply must be able to maintain a 16-credit course load.
 The course offerings at the castle are geared toward sophomores because the program primarily offers General Education Curriculum courses.
 However, major specific courses are also offered.

 How to Apply

 Students must apply one year in advance of study at Kasteel Well.

 - The application deadline for both Fall 2022 and Spring 2023 will be midnight on Monday, November 15, 2021.
 Kasteel Well is not open to graduate students.

 - Participants are chosen by random lottery within each department to maintain appropriate representation from each department.

 - Honors Students: Honors students are selected by random lottery in a separate applicant pool.
 Honors students are strongly encouraged to attend in the fall of their sophomore year when the Sophomore Honors Seminar is offered at the castle, but spring is also a possibility.